 Pro tip: Although Grafton Street can get pretty touristy, exploring this iconic stretch is one of the most fun things to do in Ireland.
 To avoid tourist traps, ask an Irish local which stores to explore first.

 Another unbelievably fun way to experience authentic Irish culture and heritage in Dublin is to take part in Experience Gaelic Games.
 Here you’ll get the chance to get off-the-beaten-path in Ireland and learn how to play some of Ireland’s most famous sporting games like hurling or Gaelic Football (a combination of soccer, rugby, and basketball rolled into one).

-Pro tip: If you love sports, especially water-related activities, check out of a couple of the most fun things to do in Dingle—sea kayaking and surfing.
+Pro tip: If you love sports, especially water-related activities, check out a couple of the most fun things to do in Dingle—sea kayaking and surfing.
 Just ask your local trip planner to add these activities to your itinerary.

-Every visitor to Dublin should walk across the Ha’Penny bridge at least once.
+Every visitor to Dublin should walk across the Ha’Penny Bridge at least once.
 It’s beautiful, iconic, and strolling back and forth is one of the top things to do in Ireland.
 This historic bridge over the River Liffey was built back in 1816 to replace the many ferries that shuttled people back and forth.
 It was named for the “half-penny” toll that was required to cross it.
 Today, it’s a simply beautiful spot in Dublin—and a pretty perfect place to take that sunset Instagram shot.

 Pro tip: Escape the urban cityscape of Dublin for a day trip to the beautiful countryside of County Wicklow where you can stroll through the rugged landscape of Glendalough Valley and explore the ruins of an ancient monastic city—a must-do in Ireland for history buffs.